-If you received accommodations during Fall 2020 and would like to request the same accommodations for Winter 2021, please email your OSD specialist using the subject line "Requesting Winter Accommodations."
-Your Specialist will review your file and let you know if you need to provide updated documentation for the Winter Quarter before accommodations can be determined.
+If you received accommodations during Spring 2022 and would like to request the same accommodations, please email your OSD specialist using the subject line "Requesting Summer Accommodations."
+Your Specialist will review your file and let you know if you need to provide updated documentation before accommodations can be determined.